-FY 2022-2023 TRO
+FY 2023-2024 TRO

-In FY 2022-2023, the City contracted with ECHO Housing to assist with tenant/landlord issues and inquiries, including those involving tenant relocation assistance.
-ECHO reported 7 households reached out to them with questions regarding the TRO.
+In FY 2023-2024, the City contracted with ECHO Housing to assist with tenant/landlord issues and inquiries, including those involving tenant relocation assistance.
+ECHO received questions regarding the TRO from 13 households and the City received an additional 10 inquiries, for a total of 23 TRO inquiries.